advance100/doc_webpack/using-loaders.md

 * Loaders can emit additional arbitrary files.
 * [[etc. | loaders]]

-If you are interessed in some loader examples head of to the [[list of loaders]].
+If you are interested in some loader examples head of to the [[list of loaders]].

 # Resolving loaders

 Loaders are [[resolved similar to modules | resolving]].
 A loader module is expected to export a function and to be written in node.js compatible javascript.
 In the common case you manage loaders with npm, but you can also have loaders as files in your app.

-Module names with the surfix `-loader` are tried in addition to the exact name.
+Module names with the suffix `-loader` are tried in addition to the exact name.

 # Usage